 Depending on your operating system (Mac, Linux or maybe even still Windows), there are different options to record a screencast.

-Apple’s operating system comes with a native, built-in way to do screen recordings.
+Apple’s operating system comes with a native, built-in way to do screen recordings, available in QuickTime Player.

-You can then choose the audio source (or deactivate it), and also optionally
+You can choose the audio source (or deactivate audio), and also optionally

 Show Mouse Clicks in Recording (which I recommend).